LastAdequateCoder/VanLanschotAssignment/README.md

 BondID;Issuer;Rate;FaceValue;PaymentFrequency;Rating;Type;YearsToMaturity;DiscountFactor;DeskNotes

+- The program looks for a file with a name: "bond_positions_sample.csv", but is ready to process other files through arguments.

 - **Output File:** The processed bonds will be written to a similar CSV file, including a `PresentValue` column.
+The output file is put in the same directory with the program and named "output.csv"

 ### 6. Customization